 Time and Season?

-(Magpie on roof – I can’t help it if magpies are common in my region and being a big bird they are easily captured by beginners in this field, like me.)
+(Birdie on roof – I can’t help it if these are common in my region and being a big bird they are easily captured by beginners in this field, like me.)

 So, grab your camera, get hold of a field guide and become a birder as well as a bird photographer!

 (Himalayan Woodpecker, spotted on an old wild apricot tree)